codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uploaded_files.rst

 - the file has already been moved
 - the file did not upload successfully
-- the file move operation fails (eg. improper permissions)
+- the file move operation fails (e.g., improper permissions)

 Store Files
 ------------